 Looking for a relatively easy hike to one of Southern Vermont’s most lovely waterfalls?
-The hike to Lye Brook Falls in Manchester, Vermont is a moderate 4.6-mile woodland walk that is easy enough for families with kids.
+The hike to Lye Brook Falls in Manchester, Vermont is a moderate 4.6-mile woodland walk that is easy enough for families with outdoor-loving kids.

 This hike is perfect for summer because the trail is shaded the whole time, and it’s one of our favorite hikes to bring guests who come to visit us in Bennington.
 Here’s an overview of this beautiful trail in the expansive Green Mountain National Forest.